tombijaoui/KPMG_assignment/readme.md

 | `chunks.json` | Chunk id, text, and metadata (vectors are only in FAISS) |
 | `manifest.json` | Embedding model name, dimension, chunk count, index settings |

+**Loading at API startup** — When the backend starts, loading or building the index runs in a **separate worker thread** (using `asyncio.to_thread`).
+Parsing HTML, calling the embedding API, and writing FAISS are CPU- and I/O-heavy; moving that work off the event loop keeps the server from freezing while the index is prepared.
+This matters especially because the **collect-info** phase (profile onboarding) does **not** use the vector index at all—only **Q&A / RAG** does.
+The index is therefore an independent concern from onboarding: we prepare it once at startup for later retrieval, without tying it to how member data is collected.

-At API startup, if these files exist they are loaded into memory; if not, the full pipeline runs once (parse → embed → build → save) in a background thread, then serving begins.
+If `phase_2/knowledge_base/` already exists, the files are loaded; otherwise the full pipeline runs once (parse → embed → build → save), then the API is ready to serve.

 At answer time, the user’s question is embedded with the same model, compared against the index, and the best matches are filtered by the member’s HMO and tier before the top passages are sent to GPT-4o.

 ```text
 phase_2/data/*.html  →  parse & chunk (+ metadata)